 - Adhesive tape test.
 Strips of tape are applied to areas suspected of being burrows and then rapidly pulled off; these are then applied to microscope slides and examined; the adhesive tape test is easy to perform and had high positive and negative predictive values, making it a good screening test.

-Scabies treatment includes administration of a scabicidal agent (eg, permethrin, lindane, or ivermectin), as well as an appropriate antimicrobial agent if a secondary infection has developed.
+Scabies treatment includes the administration of a scabicidal agent (eg, permethrin, lindane, or ivermectin), as well as an appropriate antimicrobial agent if a secondary infection has developed.

 - Activity.
 Individuals affected by scabies should avoid skin-to-skin contact with others; patients with typical scabies may return to school or work 24 hours after the first treatment.